Skip to content

 • Every instance registers itself in a shared FileRegistry (JSON file on disk) and sends periodic heartbeats.

-• The first process to bind gateway_port (default: 9765) becomes the gateway; all others are plain instances.
+• The first process to bind gateway_port (default: 9765 for the Python API and dcc-mcp-server) becomes the gateway; all others are plain instances.

 • Mutual exclusion uses SO_REUSEADDR=false (via socket2), so the first-wins semantics are reliable across platforms including Windows.